Ruka - guaranteed snow cover

 Snowmaking machinery of Ruka

-The snowmaking machinery of Ruka includes approximately 90 different kinds of snow cannons; the Technoalpin cannons as well as different kinds of Lance cannons.
+The snowmaking machinery of Ruka includes more than a hundred different kinds of snow cannons; the Technoalpin cannons as well as different kinds of Lance cannons.
 The Technoalpin snow cannons are transferable or stationary and they require only water to function as they have their own air compressor.
 The Lance cannons of Ruka are stationary and require water and air to function.
 The most important thing in snowmaking is the dew point, which has to be below -3 degrees in order to be able to make snow.
-Read here more on ski resort’s environmental friendliness.

 Ruka has decades of experience in making snow and has people working in snowmaking around the clock.
 The snowmaking personnel move the snow cannons according to the weather so that the snow sets on the wanted place.
 The machinery may also need to be melted or cleaned.
 It’s not uncommon for trash to be carried in to the filters of the cannons as the water comes from a lake.
 Due to this the filters may be changed as the cannons are moved.
 The stationary cannons are switched on and off according to the wind.